lucatodeschini/custom-panel-shopping-tags/README.md

 This project provides a Python script and a custom panel for Home Assistant to manage shopping tags.

+## About Tags

+The idea behind this project is to simplify and streamline the process of managing your shopping list.
+By configuring tags, you can create a structured and categorized list of items that you frequently purchase and are likely to run out of.
+These tags act as shortcuts to help you quickly identify and add items to your shopping list without having to manually search for them every time.

+For example, you can create tags for different categories such as "Bathroom Essentials," "Kitchen Supplies," or "Breakfast Items."
+Each tag contains a list of items that belong to that category, making it easy to navigate and manage your shopping needs.

+This approach not only saves time but also ensures that you never forget to restock essential items.
+The tags are defined in the `tags.yaml` file, which is processed by the Python script to generate a PDF or other outputs for easy reference.

 ## Setup Instructions

 ### Prerequisites